Annolu/Ricettario/src/pages/pasta-alla-carbonara/index.md

 While you boil some water prepare the egg mixture.
 Break and beat the eggs in a small bowl.
-Add the freshly grated cheese and some pepper, set aside.
+Add cheese and pepper, set aside.

-Before adding the pasta and salt to the boiling water start heating a pan with some oil.
+Before adding pasta and salt to the boiling water start heating a pan with some oil.
 When it's hot add the meat and cook